smudge/decks/railsconf-2021.md

 ---

+# [ book cover ]

+???

+- Time for another book recommendation.
+- The Improbability Principle by David J. Hand, a statistician,
+- devotes an entire chapter to The Law of Truly Large Numbers

+---

 # ⛈️  + 🎰 + ⛳

 ???

-- Common examples of this law in action involve lightning strikes, lotteries, and golf
+- The book outlines examples of this law in action, and many of them involve lightning strikes, lotteries, and golf
 - Where the same person survives multiple lightning strikes, years apart,
 - Or, wins the lottery twice,
 - Or, gets two holes in one, two days in a row.
-- Maybe not the _same_ person experiences all of the above, but... maybe they do.
+- Maybe not the _same_ person experiences all of the above, but... maybe they do...?

 ---